ResetSec/AmateursCTF-2024/How-To-Use.md

 - Name the repo whatever you'd like, but including the name of the event is ideal ;D

-- Please keep the TOS of the even you are participating in mind.
+- Please keep the TOS of the event you are participating in mind.
 You may have to make this repo private during the event.
   - This is also just good etiquette.

 ### 2. You will likely need to update the Github Actions perms to allow read-write